checksum tricks and tips

 When you launch checksum, you can modify its default behaviour in two important ways.

-Image of a <SHIFT> Key, checksum's main modifier key
+a <SHIFT> Key, checksum's main modifier key

 The first modifier is the <SHIFT> key.
 Hold it down when checksum launches, and you pop-up the one-shot options dialog, which enables you to change lots of other things about what checksum does next.
 This works with both create and verify tasks, from explorer menus or drag-and-drop.
-Here is what the one-shot create dialog looks like..
+Here's what the one-shot create dialog looks like..

 an image of checksum's one-shot hash creation dialog